open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[2]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.

-**[3]:** For many database systems, the namespace matches the database (catalog, keyspace, schema) name.
-In general case, however, namespace consist of several qualifiers:

-* Instance name - MS SQL Server or Oracle, allow to host multiple database engines on the same host.
-* Database name - The name of the database, keyspace, namespace, etc.
-* Schema name - such as PostgreSQL or MS SQL Server schemas.
-* Other sub-namespaces which may include partition or shard identifiers.

-Namespace SHOULD include all such identifiers applicable to the database system and available to the instrumentation.

-Semantic conventions for individual database systems SHOULD document what `db.collection.namespace` means in the context of that system.
+**[3]:** If a database system has multiple namespace components, they should be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces should not be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
+Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.

 **[4]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.